 Essence.
 What does essence mean?
 As I said earlier, it means the same thing as being.
-God’s essence is His being.
+God’s essence is his being.
 To be even more precise, essence is what you are.
 At the risk of sounding too physical, essence can be understood as the “stuff” that you “consist of.”
 Of course we are speaking by analogy here, for we cannot understand this in a physical way about God.
 “God is spirit” (John 4:24).
 Further, we clearly should not think of God as “consisting of” anything other than divinity.
 The “substance” of God is God, not a bunch of “ingredients” that taken together yield deity.

 Person.
 In regards to the Trinity, we use the term “Person” differently than we generally use it in everyday life.
 Therefore it is often difficult to have a concrete definition of Person as we use it in regards to the Trinity.
 What we do not mean by Person is an “independent individual” in the sense that both I and another human are separate, independent individuals who can exist apart from one another.

-Because each of these “forms of existence” are relational (and thus are Persons), they are each a distinct center of consciousness, with each center of consciousness regarding Himself as “I” and the others as "You."
-Nonetheless, these three Persons all “consist of” the same “stuff” (that is, the same “what," or essence).
+Because each of these “forms of existence” are relational (and thus are Persons), they are each a distinct center of consciousness, with each center of consciousness regarding himself as “I” and the others as “you.”
+Nonetheless, these three Persons all “consist of” the same “stuff” (that is, the same “what” or essence).
 As theologian and apologist Norman Geisler has explained it, while essence is what you are, person is who you are.
-So God is one “what” but three "whos."
+So God is one “what” but three “who’s.”

 The divine essence is thus not something that exists “above” or “separate from” the three Persons, but the divine essence is the being of the three Persons.
 Neither should we think of the Persons as being defined by attributes added on to the being of God.
-Wayne Grudem explains:
+Wayne Grudem explains,

-One illustration to beware of is the one which says "I am one person, but I am a student, son, and brother.
+One illustration to beware of is the one which says, “I am one person, but I am a student, son, and brother.
 This explains how God can be both one and three.”
 The problem with this is that it reflects a heresy called modalism.
 God is not one person who plays three different roles, as this illustration suggests.
 He is one Being in three Persons (centers of consciousness), not merely three roles.
 This analogy ignores the personal distinctions within God and mitigates them to mere roles.

-Let us quickly review what we have seen.
+Let us quickly review what we have seen:

-1. The Trinity is not belief in three gods.
+- The Trinity is not belief in three gods.
 There is only one God, and we must never stray from this.

-2. This one God exists as three Persons.
+- This one God exists as three Persons.

-4. God is not one person who took three consecutive roles.
+- God is not one person who took three consecutive roles.
 That is the heresy of modalism.
 The Father did not become the Son and then the Holy Spirit.
 Instead, there have always been and always will be three distinct persons in the Godhead.

 The Trinity is first of all important because God is important.
 To understand more fully what God is like is a way of honoring God.
 Further, we should allow the fact that God is triune to deepen our worship.
 We exist to worship God.
-And God seeks people to worship Him in "spirit and truth” (John 4:24).
-Therefore we must always endeavor to deepen our worship of God — in truth as well as in our hearts.
+And God seeks people to worship him “in spirit and truth” (John 4:24).
+Therefore, we must always endeavor to deepen our worship of God — in truth as well as in our hearts.